sensu/sensu-docs/content/sensu-go/5.7/api/overview.md

 The following example requests the next two available namespaces following the request in the example above.

 {{< highlight shell >}}
-curl http://127.0.0.1:8080/api/core/v2/namespaces?limit=2&continue=L2RlZmF1bHQvY2N4MWM2L2hlbGxvLXdvcmxkAA -H "Authorization: Bearer $TOKEN"
+curl http://127.0.0.1:8080/api/core/v2/namespaces?limit=2&continue=L2RlZmF1bHQvY2N4MWM2L2hlbGxvLXdvcmxkAA -H "Authorization: Bearer $SENSU_TOKEN"
 {{< /highlight >}}

 If the request does not return a continue token, there are no further objects to return.